Pejman Salimpour

-Pejman Salimpour is an Iranian-American physician, professor and business executive.
-He is the co-founder of both CareNex Health Services (now a part of Anthem) and Plymouth Health the former owner of Alvarado Hospital in San Diego, California.
-He was the lead physician in a campaign that successfully challenged the legality of certain exclusivity agreements between hospitals and doctors' groups in California.
+Pejman Salimpour is an American physician, healthcare executive and former chief of pediatrics at Cedars-Sinai Medical Center in Los Angeles.
+He co-founded CareNex Health Services and Plymouth Health.

 Early life and education

-Salimpour was born in England and grew up in Tehran, Iran, along with two sisters and a younger brother Pedram Salimpour.
-His father was a pediatrician, and the family lived in a Persian Jewish community during the Iranian Revolution in the late 1970s.
-Amid escalating violence, Salimpour immigrated to the United States.
-He was 17 years old at the time and moved to Philadelphia to live with an uncle who had immigrated to the United States a few years earlier.
-Salimpour taught himself English by spending his nights at a library, reading books in English and translating them into Persian by looking up each word in a dictionary.
+Salimpour was born in England and grew up in Tehran, Iran, along with his two sisters and a younger brother, Pedram Salimpour.
+His father was a pediatrician, and his family lived in a Persian-Jewish community during the Iranian Revolution in the late 1970s.
+Salimpour immigrated to Philadelphia at the age of 17 and lived with an uncle who had previously immigrated to the United States.
+Salimpour learned English on his own by studying at a library in the evenings; he read English-language books and translated them into Persian using a dictionary to look up unfamiliar words.